Daily High to Daily Low: Is It Safe to Buy Harmony Gold Mining Company Limited (HMY)?

-Harmony Gold Mining Company Limited (NYSE:HMY) went down by -5.53% from its latest closing price compared to the recent 1-year high of $5.76.
-The company’s stock price has collected -5.53% of loss in the last five trading sessions.
+Harmony Gold Mining Company Limited (NYSE:HMY) went up by 2.62% from its latest closing price compared to the recent 1-year high of $5.76.
+The company’s stock price has collected 2.83% of gains in the last five trading sessions.

 Is It Worth Investing in Harmony Gold Mining Company Limited (NYSE :HMY) Right Now?

-Harmony Gold Mining Company Limited (NYSE:HMY) scored a price-to-earnings ratio above its average ratio, recording 67.81 x from its present earnings ratio.
-Plus, the 36-month beta value for HMY is at 0.95.
+Harmony Gold Mining Company Limited (NYSE:HMY) scored a price-to-earnings ratio above its average ratio, recording 68.78 x from its present earnings ratio.
+Plus, the 36-month beta value for HMY is at 1.02.
+Opinions of the stock are interesting as 1 analysts out of 7 who provided ratings for Harmony Gold Mining Company Limited declared the stock was a “buy,” while 0 rated the stock as “overweight,” 4 rated it as “hold,” and 1 as “sell.”

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse